Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 How Many Guests Can I Have at My Joshua Tree Wedding?

 The wedding venues in Joshua Tree have different maximum capacities.
-The largest venue they have can hold 100 people total, but this also includes people like your officiant, photographer, etc. The average amount of guests allowed at your wedding is only 18.
+The largest venue they have can hold 100 people total, but this also includes people like your officiant and photographer.
+The average amount of guests allowed at your wedding is only 18.

 Keep in mind that Joshua Tree only allows a certain amount of vehicles at each venue as well.
 To see more information, check out the official park website here.